‘Survivor: Game Changers’: Jeff Probst Reveals A Huge Change In Voting [Video]

 “I don’t think it’ll result in more ties, but I do think ties will continue to happen because players have finally realized what I’ve been preaching for a decade: there’s only one winner,” Probst explained.
 “Why give up 39 days?
 Why leave your family, quit your job, lose all that income, for fifth?”

-Jeff told Parade that this new twist could end up saving someone from being picked off or could hurt someone that is sitting in an excellent spot in their alliance.
+Jeff told Parade that this new twist could end up saving someone from being picked off or could hurt someone who is sitting in an excellent spot in their alliance.

 “One would be, for instance: Imagine you are in a minority alliance.
 And you feel you’re dead.
 They’re going to pick us off one by one.
 And you guess right about where they’re going to put their votes, and you put one of your votes on your own alliance member, and you force a tie.
 And now you say, ‘We will not agree to any of us.
 So it’s going to be one of your alliance, or we will risk going to rocks.’
 Game changer!”

 Jeff Probst thinks the new voting rule will make Survivor much more interesting to watch.
-He chuckled and said if he’s wrong and the viewers don’t like the new voting rules, next season they will go back tot he old way of doing it.
+He chuckled and said if he’s wrong and the viewers don’t like the new voting rules, next season they will go back to the old way of doing it.

 Survivor returns on Wednesday, March 8 on CBS at 8 p.m.